mcmoodoo/leveraged-prediction-positions/README.md

 The script calculates the market ID and creates the market on Morpho Blue.
 All tests pass, confirming the market creation logic works correctly.

+# TODOs

+- in the wrap/unwrap section, when I first want to wrap for the first time, I gotta have a separate button to approve, not mixed up with "Wrap CTF tokens".
+At the first visit the user should be warned that he has not approvedForAll and needs to approve the operator (i.e. the wrapping contract) to act of his behalf.